-The Resources directorate is forecasting a significantly improved underspend position of £0.914m (overspend £0.025m in Month 2) which is a reduction of £0.939m in pressures from Month 2.
+The Resources directorate is forecasting a slightly improved underspend position of £0.920m (overspend £0.914m in Month 3).
 This is a net position after factoring all budgeted income and expenditure within the directorate.

 The main reasons for this underspend relate to better than projected collection of court cost income in relation to Revenue & Benefits activities and various staffing related underspends.
 Main causes of staff related underspends are for vacancies not being filled.